quantumlib/Cirq/docs/google/calibration.md

 after the randomized benchmark circuit has been applied.

 The purity error can be interpreted as a measure of the incoherent error, such as those caused by stochastic processes such as relaxation.
-The total error can be interpreted as containing both this incoherent error as well as the coherent, or control, error resulting from improper control or calibration of the device.
+The average error can be interpreted as containing both this incoherent error as well as the coherent error resulting from improper control or calibration of the device.

-Note that, due to statistical fluctuations, it is possible that the purity error can exceed the total error by small amounts.
+Note that, due to statistical fluctuations, it is possible that the purity error can exceed the average error by small amounts.

 For more about purity benchmarking, see Section 6.3 of this [thesis](https://web.physics.ucsb.edu/~martinisgroup/theses/Chen2018.pdf) .